automl/SMAC3/source/manual.rst

     cd examples/spear_qcp && ls -l

-In this folder you'll see the following files and directories:
+In this folder you see the following files and directories:
     * **features.txt**:
      The feature file is contains the features for each instance in a csv-format.